xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Solution 4.1:** Upon register, we prepare a user for future logins by creating a `.login` data for that user.
-  For example, register `users/xieyuheng` will create `users/xieyuheng/.login`, which has a `permissions` property we will be discuss later.
+  For example, register `users/xieyuheng` will create `users/xieyuheng/.login`.

+  The `.login` data will have a `permissions` property, which we discuss later.

   Since we do not want a user to change his/her own `permissions`, we make a convention that a path with part that starts with `.`